 I was talking with a soon-to-be mommy, and she asked me what gym I belonged to.
 I almost spit out my drink laughing since I haven’t set foot into a gym in God knows how long.
 The biggest reason/excuse for not going to the gym is never having the time, especially when balancing the responsibilities of work and home life.
 However, I have to remind myself that just because you’re a mom doesn’t mean you need to rule out exercise all together!
+So a mama and baby workout is the best option.
 It’s important for mamas to exercise, no matter what form it may be…jogging, weightlifting, zumba, kazaxe, kickboxing etc. Exercise after having a baby has so many benefits, including boosting energy and preventing postpartum depression.

 1.Pushups over baby:

 Put baby on his/her back and situate yourself over them in high-plank/push-up ready position.
 As you come down to do a pushup, be sure to keep your spine aligned and don’t let your hips or shoulders dip.
 You can sneak a quick kiss or nose touch.
 They’ll love it!

 2. Planks Over Baby:

 Assume plank position on forearms and flat back.
 Draw your tummy in towards your spine and hold it.
 Help the time pass by making funny faces at baby.
 I found lip-raspberries to be a favorite.
 Start with 15 seconds and work up to 60 secs.

 Start with knees bent and feet flat on ground.
 If baby has the balance for it, have him sit straddled on your pelvis.
 Lift legs up into tabletop position as you lift your chest towards the ceiling/sky without flexing at your neck.
 Open the legs up to butterfly position to target the low tummy area.

 4. Squats with Baby